Bona crusade: Background

 In 1398, as a result of the Sack of Torreblanca (1397) in which Telmeceni pirates captured the consecrated host and 108 prisoners, King Martin of Aragon after repelling the invasion of Matthew I of Foix ordered a retaliatory attack on Dellys.

 The fleet gathered in Ibiza, amassing a total force of 70 ships and 7,500 crusaders.
-The fleet set sail in August 1398, and successfully reached Tedelis, which was sacked, killing around 1,000 villagers.
+The fleet set sail on 21 August 1398, and successfully reached Tedelis, which was sacked, killing around 1,000 villagers.
 After attacking the North African Coast, the expedition then headed towards Avignon to try to relive Pope Benedict XIII from a siege led by Geoffrey Boucicaut who was opposed to the Avignon Pope.
 However, the fleet could not cross the Rhône due to the low water levels and directly grant aid, though they did manage to grant a three-month truce for the besieged.
 The following year, Martin ordered a repeat of the campaign, this time, directed at Bona.